linuxone-community-cloud/jupyter-lab-ml/README.md

 ## Step 2.
 Log in to the Self Service Portal

+Note: For details or troubleshooting refer the official documentation from IBM LinuxONE Community Cloud  [here](https://ibm.biz/BdPcL8)

 1. Open a web browser and access the [IBM LinuxONE Community Cloud](https://linuxone.cloud.marist.edu/).

     a.
 Enter your Portal User ID and Portal Password